wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 - oxlint is run on the prepush script, and is expected to pass for every main branch push.
 - eslint is available to run manually, but is not required to pass for every main branch push.
 - rationale: biome has currently the best combination features and stability. oxlint is up and coming. eslint is obsolescent but still catches some things that other linters miss.

+### examples:prep
+- user example wesl-js projects are in the main wesl-js repo so that typechecking (and eventually testing) can help keep the examples up to date.
+- the examples:prep script exports the examples to a separate git repo and rewrites their package.json files to depend on the current published wesl packages.
+- The sepearate repo without workspace:* dependencies in package.json is useful so that visitors can have a clean version to copy from, and so that stackblitz examples will work.